 There's an assumption that you'll be using salted butter.
 If you're using unsalted butter you have to...say it with me now...add salt (specifically ½ to ¾ teaspoon of salt, depending on how salty you prefer the shortbread).

 Why does the recipe assume salted butter is being used?
-Remember that the original recipe was first written in the early 18th century, and presumably made even before that.
-Salt was used to keep butter fresher longer without the need for refrigeration.
+Since the original recipe was first written in the early 18th century (presumably made even before that), salt was used to keep butter fresher longer without the need for refrigeration.

 Nowadays, most bakers use unsalted butter so we can control the amount of salt in the dish.
-Use either kind of butter you'd like, but add salt if needed.
+Use either kind of butter you'd like, but add salt if you're using unsalted butter.

 Cornstarch: Some recipes use cornstarch (aka corn flour) or rice flour for some of the all-purpose flour.
 This gives the shortbread cookies a softer texture.
 I don't find it necessary, but that's up to you.